jbaldwin/liblifthttp/README.md

 against Ubuntu g++ and clang++.
 More distros might be added in the future.

 Any patchests or features added should include relevant tests to increase the coverage of the library.
-Examples are also welcome if they are interesting or more difficult to understand how to use the feature.
+Examples are also welcome if understanding how the feature works is difficult or provide some additional value the tests cannot.

 CMake is setup to understand how to run the tests.
-A simple build and then running `ctest` will execute the tests locally.
+Building and then running `ctest` will execute the tests locally.
 Note that the integration tests that make HTTP calls require a webserver on http://localhost:80/ that will respond with a 200 on the root directory and 404 on any other url.
 A future iteration might include an embedded server that responds with more sophisticated tests.